stnikolaus/linkglimpse/README.md

 - **Copy to Clipboard**: Copy preview text with one click
 - **Responsive Design**: Works perfectly on desktop and mobile
 - **Modern UI**: Clean, intuitive interface with smooth animations
+- **SEO Optimized**: Built with best practices for search engine optimization

 ## Tech Stack